-For example, the Capital One Venture earns 2x miles on every purchase, plus 10x miles on prepaid bookings made through Capital One’s partnership with hotels.com.
+For example, the Capital One Venture earns 2x miles on every purchase.
 Those miles can be used as a statement credit for just about any travel expense.
 The card also comes with nice perks like a statement credit (up to $100) for your Global Entry or TSA PreCheck application fee.
-While the card definitely offers more value for those who tend to stay in hotels when they travel, you don’t have to be loyal to a specific brand to reap benefits.
+While the card definitely offers more value for those who tend to travel more, you don’t have to be loyal to a specific brand to reap benefits.

 While you’ll have a lot of flexibility with your redemption options, you won’t rack up as many points or have access to brand-specific perks.

 A card like the Hilton Honors Amex, on the other hand, offers 7x points on eligible purchases directly from Hilton, plus bonus points in other categories.
 Cardholders receive automatic Silver status, plus an upgrade to Gold status through the next calendar year after you spend $20,000 on eligible purchases with your card in a calendar year.
 Elite status offers bonus points on every stay, late check-out, 5th reward night free (when booking a rewards stay for five consecutive nights or more using points), elite tier rollover nights and more.